caarlos0-graveyard/machine/README.md

 $ cd machine-master
 ```

-In this point, you might want to edit `main.yml` file and comment out stuff you
+At this point, you might want to edit the `main.yml` file and comment
-don't want.
-Then:
+out stuff you don't want, when you're done, simply run:

 ```console
 $ ./setup